Living-with-machines/DeezyMatch/README.md

 ### Model inference

-When a model is trained, `inference` module can be used for predictions/model-inference.
+When a model is trained/fine-tuned, `inference` module can be used for predictions/model-inference.
 Again, we use the same dataset (`dataset/dataset-string-similarity_test.txt`) as before in this example.
 The paths to model and vocabulary of the pretrained model are specified in `pretrained_model_path` and `pretrained_vocab_path`, respectively.

 ```python
 from DeezyMatch import inference as dm_inference